 How do children enter the contest?

-Children 9-13 will need a guardian to enter them into the contest.
+Children 13 years and younger will need a guardian to enter them into the contest.
 Parents submit the entry form on behalf of their child and agree to the contest waiver.
 After completing the entry form, parents will receive an invitation to the contest and contest rules by email.

 How do 14-18-year-old youth enter?